jianyu-li/yet-another-media-player/README.md

   - Control volume as a group or individually
   - Separate volume entity
   - Override sync volume behavior on a per entity basis using `group_volume`
+  - Supports Linkplay/WiiM speakers and other integrations that expose group members
 - Music Assistant Support: Search music on compatible players
 - Add background image sensor for when not in use
+- Jump straight into search from the idle screen when you prefer browsing over artwork
 - Auto-switches to the active media player
   - Manually selected players will pin in place for the current session until manually removed
+- Transfer queue between compatible Music Assistant players directly from the card menu
 - Action buttons run any Home Assistant service or script
   - Pass currently selected entity to a script
 - Use "current" for the entity_id to reference the currently selected media player ([see example below](https://github.com/jianyu-li/yet-another-media-player#custom-actions))
 - Set match_theme to TRUE to have the cards accent colors follow your selected accent theme color
+- Prioritize replacement artwork with `media_artwork_overrides` and fine-tune scaling via `artwork_object_fit`
 - Use collapse_on_idle to collapse the card down when nothing is playing.
 This looks great on mobile!
 - Use always_collapsed to keep the card collapsed even when something is playing